 Kindling activism within the community related to poaching, litter, unsustainable development and identity.

 Propagate and plant 1000 branching Acroporid corals per year into target areas for maximized recruitment of juvenile fish and shellfish.
-To date, 1000 staghorn coral fragments are growing nursery culture.
+To date, 1000 staghorn coral fragments have been nursery grown and planted to nearby reefs.

 Train fishers to maintain coral nurseries and out-planted corals, and to tend (garden) the surrounding reef.
-Three such gardeners have been trained through the support of Sandals Resorts and the World Bank's PPCR programme.
+Three such gardeners have been trained to date.